JOML-CI/JOML/index.md

 # [JOML](http://joml-ci.github.io/JOML) – Java OpenGL Math Library [![Build Status](https://travis-ci.org/JOML-CI/JOML.svg?branch=master)](https://travis-ci.org/JOML-CI/JOML) [![Maven Central](https://maven-badges.herokuapp.com/maven-central/org.joml/joml/badge.svg)](http://search.maven.org/#search%7Cga%7C1%7Ca%3A%22joml%22)
-A Java math library for OpenGL rendering calculations
+A Java math library for OpenGL rendering calculations | use it on: [Desktop](https://github.com/JOML-CI/JOML/wiki#maven-setup-for-desktop) / [Android](https://github.com/JOML-CI/JOML/wiki#gradle-setup-for-android) / [GWT](https://github.com/JOML-CI/JOML/wiki#gradle-setup-for-gwt)

 Design goals
 ------------

-The goal of JOML is to provide easy-to-use, feature-rich and efficient linear algebra operations, needed by any 3D application.
+The goal of JOML [ˈʤɔmɛl] is to provide easy-to-use, feature-rich and efficient linear algebra operations, needed by any 3D application.
 At the same time, JOML tries to pose the lowest possible requirements to an execution environment by being compatible with Java 1.4 and not making use of JNI.

 If you like to know more about JOML's design, see the corresponding [Wiki page](https://github.com/JOML-CI/JOML/wiki/Design).